Sorry, you need to enable JavaScript to visit this website.

 An annual financial report is due one month after the project’s first year (the start of the project is defined by the date of the decision letter).

-An annual technical report for PAGES scientific steering committee (SSC) is due at the same time as the working group annual reports, usually during the first quarter of the calendar year.
+An annual technical report for PAGES Scientific Steering Committee (SSC) is due at the same time as the working group annual reports, usually during the first quarter of the calendar year.
 The DSS awardees will be required to send an annual technical report regardless of the stage of the project.
 PAGES international project office (IPO) will send a reminder before the due date.

 Example for one year award: